Vote to determine if Southeast Shelby Rescue will use public funding - Shelby County Reporter

 By ALEC ETHEREDGE | Managing Editor

-An upcoming vote in South Shelby County concerning the Southeast Shelby Rescue will determine if certain residents are required to pay an annual fee to support the agency.
+An upcoming vote in South Shelby County concerning the Southeast Shelby Rescue will determine if certain residents are required to pay an annual fee to help support the agency.

 Currently, Southeast Shelby Rescue serves those in Columbiana, Montevallo and other surrounding areas in unincorporated portions of South Shelby County.